apache/comdev-site/source/gsoc-admin-tasks.md

 1. Apply for the ASF to be a mentoring organization for Google Summer of Code.
 I faintly remember that they wanted to know some stats like how often we have already participated and what the number of students was last year.
-I believe the ASF has participated sine GSoC's inception in 2005.
-In 2011 we had students
+I believe the ASF has participated since GSoC's inception in 2005.
+Consult [participation statistics](http://community.apache.org/mentoring/experiences.html), although the page may not be up to date.
-accepted: 40; students who passed midterm: 38; students who passed final: 36.

 1. Once our application is accepted, write a press release and request press@ to send it out.
-We don't have a template yet but work with th dev@community.apache.org and press@apache.org lists to get one written and add it here.
+We don't have a template yet, so work with th `dev@community.apache.org` and `press@apache.org` lists to get one written and add it here.

 1. Check with Google whether they changed the ranking process -- again.
-Find out what needs to be changed to our internal ranking process in order to be compatible with melange and update the [mentee ranking process](/mentee-ranking-process.html) page accordingly.
+Find out what we need to be change to our internal ranking process in order to be compatible with melange (the system Google uses to administer GSOC) and update the [mentee ranking process](/mentee-ranking-process.html) page accordingly.
 In 2011 we used a Google Docs spreadsheet and did our ranking there.
 The org admin (and only the org admin) then transferred the rankings to Melange.

 1. Once the application phase starts, make sure that mentors rank the proposals.
-They should be done at least one week before Google's official deadline in order to have some time for changes that might become necessary.
+They should complete this at least one week before Google's official deadline in order to have some time for changes that might become necessary.
 Send reminders.

-1. Once Google has assigned our slots and we know who is accepted mail each mentee with details of dev@community.apache.org list which can be used for general assistance with the ASF, project specific assistance should be sought on the project list.
+1. Once Google has assigned our slots and we know who is accepted, mail each mentee with details of the `dev@community.apache.org` list, which they can use for general assistance with the ASF.
+They should seek project-specific assistance on the project's `dev` list.
 We don't have a template for this yet.
 Please add it here when one is written.

-1. Once GSoC is under way, make sure that deadlines for midterm and final evaluations are met.
+1. Once GSoC is under way, make sure we meet deadlines for midterm and final evaluations.
 Make it clear to the mentors that we'd like to see their evaluation way before the end of the deadline.
-If a mentor still hasn't submitted their evaluation three days before the end of the deadline, mail the respective PMC and ask them whether they know of any reason why the mentor might not be able to do the evaluation.
+If a mentor still hasn't submitted their evaluation three days before the end of the deadline period, mail their PMC and ask them whether they know of any reason why the mentor might not be able to do the evaluation.

-1. Issue a press release congratulating those who have passed and thanking our wonderful mentors.
-We should invite everyone to come and contribute to ASF projects.
-We don't have a template yet but work with th dev@community.apache.org and press@apache.org lists to get one written and add it here.

 1. Once GSoC is done, get a PO# from Google to invoice against.
 Supplier name is The Apache Software Foundation, 1901 Munsey Drive, Forest Hill, MD 21050-2747.
 Our vendor ID